LAND COMMITTEE FORMATION AND OBJECTIVE:

 LAND COMMITTEE MEMBERS:

 The land committee consisted of Tsering Choephel, Dr. Kalsang Phuntshog and Namgyal Gyalnub, the then three board of directors and three nominated and elected members, Tenzin Kalsang Choephel, Jampa Lhatshang and Dechen Bartso.
 In 2010, land committee’s request for additional members was approved by the board.
 Yeshe Yangdon, Tenzin G. Chungratsang and Lobsang Kheyab were requested to join the land committee and they accepted.
-Tenzin Kalsang Choephel resigned from the land committee in the beginning of 2011 due to personal reasons.
+Tenzin Kalsang Choephel resigned from the land committee in the beginning of 2011.
 In September, 2011, the board approved land committee’s request for additional members and Ngawang Kalsang and Ngawang Kunga were requested to join the land committee and they agreed.

 Current Land Committee Members: